atomist/org-visualizer/README.md

 ## Architecture

-There are three architectural layers:
+There are four architectural layers:

 1. **Analysis**.
 This is enabled by implementing [Aspects](lib/customize/aspects.ts).
 Aspects know how to take **fingerprints** (extractions of small relevant bits) of the code, compare them, and even update them.
+Analysis is triggered by spidering or, in regular use, by an [Atomist SDM](https://github.com/atomist/sdm).
 2. **Query** functionality.
-3. Simple **UI** using static React and d3 exposing Sunburst charts.
+3. **API** layer.
+Once your server is running, see the Swagger API documentation at [http://localhost:2866](http://localhost:2866/api-docs)

-All three layers are extensible and customizable.
+4. Simple **UI** using static React and d3 exposing sunburst charts based on the API.

 ## Extending